mikkonurminen/mikkonurminen.github.io/src/pages/research.md

 Nurminen, M., & Blomgren, J. (2021).
 <a class="titlelink" href="https://www.mdpi.com/1660-4601/18/24/13337">
-Associations of Medical Visits with Dentist Visits: A Register-Linkage Study of a Working-Age Population in Finland</a>. _Int.
-J. Environ.
-Res.
-Public Health_, 18(24):13337
+Associations of Medical Visits with Dentist Visits: A Register-Linkage Study of a Working-Age Population in Finland</a>. _International Journal of Environmental Research and Public Health_, 18(24):13337

-Nurminen, M., Blomgren, J., & Hennamari, M. (2021).
+Nurminen, M., Blomgren, J. & Hennamari, M. (2021).
 <a class="titlelink" href="https://doi.org/10.1371/journal.pone.0255126">
 Socioeconomic differences in utilization of public and private dental care in Finland: Register-based evidence on a population aged 25 and over</a>. _PLOS ONE_, 16(8): e0255126